Learning Management Systems (LMS) Policy

 - Controlling Access to Student Information - As with other university records, faculty are cautioned to take care that student information (including, but not limited to, grades, test scores, usernames, or ID numbers) be closely guarded.
 As noted in the Gradebook Information section above, grades should not be posted so that students may see scores belonging to anyone but themselves (for example, in a spreadsheet uploaded to the course site).

 - E-mail Address Display - All LMS users will have their primary e-mail address displayed in courses.
 The primary email address is the Online ID by default.

 - Posting Copyrighted Materials - Copyright law and Fair Use Guidelines allow faculty to provide access to copyrighted materials using the LMS system, and information regarding these uses and legal constraints on such uses can be found in the Intellectual Property Policy.

-- Linking to External Sites from LMS- The LMS software provides an easy-to-use interface for integrating links to other websites into course materials.
+- Linking to External Sites from the LMS- The LMS software provides an easy-to-use interface for integrating links to other websites into course materials.
 Instructors are encouraged to link to other sites, rather than attempting to integrate the desired materials directly into the LMS course site.
 This alleviates copyright concerns and also retains the integrity of the materials (and associated links) in their original environment.
-It is the responsibility of the instructor to confirm that links from LMS to external sites are viable.
+It is the responsibility of the instructor to confirm that links from the LMS to external sites are viable.